 Perhaps the kind of car you drive.
 Maybe the nice, fat TV boxes left on the curb.
-Perhaps your chronic posting about your upcoming lengthy vacation, or bragging about your prized guns/jewelry/metals/whatever on social media traveled to the wrong set of ears and now you have an unsavory but interested party casing your house and the rest of the neighborhood.
+Perhaps your chronic posting about your upcoming lengthy vacation, or bragging about your prized guns/jewelry/metals/whatever on social media traveled to the wrong set of ears.
+Now you have an unsavory but interested party casing your house and the rest of the neighborhood.

-You may simply be a person who looks weak, unaware or easy to overcome.
-Women living alone are especially high-risk targets to exactly this kind of activity.
+You may simply be a person who looks weak, unaware, or easy to overcome.
+Women living alone are especially high-risk targets for exactly this kind of activity.

 Whatever the reason you were targeted, most home invaders will go through at least a short observation period to weigh their chances: assessing routes in and out, how likely they are to be observed by neighbors, etc. If your property appears properly “hardened” then they may abort.

 Home invaders may make entry stealthily or loudly, depending on their preferences and their assessment of your home and grounds.

 The most common cause of entry by far is through an unlocked door or window, followed by breaking through a glass door, then kicking open a door, then lastly entry through a window by breaking it.

 When I use the word hardening, or harden, throughout this article, I have not been referring strictly to physical fortifications to withstand a direct assault.

 Yes, better doors, bars, and so forth are certainly included in this list, but they are not the whole of hardening.
 Hardening also includes things like perimeter lighting, security systems with cameras or alarms, and defensively adapted foliage.